cchesser/che55er-site/content/posts/ground-truth/index.md

 ## Conclusion

 This isn’t easy.
 It takes time, patience, and discipline in maintaining a ground truth perspective.
-Beyond the knowledge you gain, it can expand your personal network with those possesing a close perspective and improves our empathy of the situation.
+Beyond the knowledge you gain, it can expand your personal network with those possessing a close perspective and improves our empathy of the situation.
 It also takes practice and a conscious effort in the words we use when sharing our understanding to ensure it is effectively conveyed.
 If you catch yourself using an absolute or a generalized measure, work on following up with what you mean by its usage.

 Stay curious, and keep finding ways to connect with your ground truth!